National Bicycle and Pedestrian Documentation Project

 Why count cyclists and pedestrians?
 Because we need better data to make better decisions.
 As our cities work to wisely spend public funding on infrastructure that will make walking and bicycling even safer and more pleasant forms of transportation, it is important to develop an accurate understanding of how many people are walking and bicycling, and where we’re going.

-This May 21st-25th, Cache County will be participating in the National Bicycle and Pedestrian Documentation Project.
+This September 10th-14th, Cache County will be participating in the National Bicycle and Pedestrian Documentation Project.
 Similar to the Audubon Society’s Christmas Bird Count, the concept is to deploy volunteers to record exactly how many people are walking and bicycling in our various neighborhoods.
 As we continue this project on an annual basis, the data will help support the case for better investments in active transportation.
 The Bicycle Pedestrian Advisory Committee’s goal is to deploy 20 volunteer counters this year.

 If so, please click on the image below and sign up for preferred locations and times - we'll be in touch to provide forms, instructions, and coordinate any last details.